Frontier Worker Permit: Apply & Retain UK Work Rights

 What are the alternatives to the frontier worker scheme for non-UK resident workers?

-Non-UK resident workers coming to the UK from 1st January 2021 have to apply through the UK ‘points-based immigration system’ for permission to enter or remain in the UK to work.
+Non-UK resident workers coming to the UK from 1st January 2021 have to apply for an appropriate visa for permission to enter or remain in the UK to work.
 If not eligible for the frontier worker scheme, alternative routes under the new system could include:

 Skilled workers

 There is a route for skilled workers to join the UK workforce who have an offer of employment from an approved employer sponsor.
 You will need to have reached a level of ‘RFQ3 or above’ which is equivalent to a UK A level, need to be able to speak English, and be paid the relevant threshold salary.
-The threshold salary rules are complex, and dependent on a number of factors, but in most cases, the minimum level is generally £25,600.
-In some cases, if your salary is less than £25,600 but no less than £20,480 you may still be able to apply by ‘trading’ points on particular characteristics against salary.
-For example, if you have an offer of employment for a role that is on the shortage occupation list.
+The threshold salary rules are complex, and dependent on a number of factors.
+In some cases, you may be able to apply by ‘trading’ points on particular characteristics against salary.
+For example, if you have an offer of employment for a role that is on the Immigration Salary List.

 Global talent scheme

-The global talent scheme is already open to non-EU citizens and will be opened up to EU, EEA and Swiss nationals.
-The scheme allows highly skilled researchers and scientists to enter the UK without the offer of employment.
+The global talent scheme allows highly skilled researchers and scientists to enter the UK without the offer of employment.

 International students and graduates